 The Rayno Report has released its first premium report, “The Software Defined Network Revolution: An Ecosystem Report,” which details how innovation in Software Defined Networking (SDN) will reshuffle billions of dollars worth of networking markets and create at least another $20 billion in value.

-Our new 30-page report, a summary of which is available here, finds that new open networking platforms, analytics programs, and networking management frameworks represent the biggest technology shift in the networking market in 20 years.
+New open networking platforms, analytics programs, and networking management frameworks represent the biggest technology shift in the networking market in 20 years.
 Startups and incumbent providers alike have opportunities to create entirely new product lines, via organic development or through acquisition.

 How, exactly, you ask, will all this value be created?
 Analytics and automation will drive it.
 By automating the networks and enabling IT managers to simlutaneously monitor both their network and compute platforms, you’ll see the creation of a more efficient network architecture than can deploy and manage applications and services faster than ever.
 Time is money.
 Service providers, data centers, and enterprise networks all need ways to more efficiently deploy and monitor applications.